See How Much Ad Spend You’re Losing to Invalid Traffic

 Why Brand Campaigns Are Most Exposed

-When users search for a brand they already know, the paid ad typically appears first in results.
-Many click it without scanning further.
-Repeat visits from existing customers become a structural feature of brand campaign performance, quietly diluting the acquisition value of every pound or dollar you spend.
+Brand campaigns serve a genuine strategic purpose.
+Bidding on your own brand terms prevents competitors and affiliates from intercepting high-intent branded queries, and in competitive industries that defensive visibility is non-negotiable.
+But brand campaigns are also where non-incremental navigational traffic concentrates most heavily.
+When users search for a brand they already know, the paid ad typically appears first, and many click it without scanning further.
+Repeat visits from existing customers become a structural feature of brand campaign performance, quietly diluting the acquisition value of every pound or dollar spent.
+Over time, what was built as an acquisition channel becomes a navigation shortcut.

 Why Sports Betting Operators Pay More for It Than Anyone Else